What is a Polarized Dive Mask?

 Since water is already partially polarized, science indicates that tilting your head sideways in the water would greatly obstruct your vision.
 This is because the lens will polarize light entering the water vertically, which means a diver may be exposed to pitch darkness if they turn their head the wrong way.

 For this reason, polarized dive masks have not really gained much popularity and are rarely talked about by professional divers and dive instructors.
-While they offer certain benefits (such as a clearer view and a greater scope of vision) for snorkelers, they don’t offer anything much of value underwater.
+While they offer certain benefits (such as a clearer view and a greater field of vision) for snorkelers, they don’t offer anything much of value underwater.

 Does a Polarized Mask Prevent Fogging?

 Polarized masks do not have magical anti-fog properties and need to be de-fogged before your dive to avoid issues later on.
 Just follow the same method you would use for a regular dive mask (such as using toothpaste), but you’ll have to be a bit more careful to avoid scraping the coating.